MukhtaramS/HotelBookingPlatform/README.md

 - **Interactive room selection** to choose exactly what you want
 - **Multi-language support** (English & Russian) for diverse travelers

-> This project is part of an integrated hotel management ecosystem.
-For the administrative dashboard, see the [Hotel Management Dashboard](link-to-admin-repo) repository.

 ## ✨ Key Features